An advanced approach to predicting wet-weather flows in sanitary sewers that incorporates antecedent moisture effects and long-term climate data.

 This accurately represents the system flow response because it incorporates the statistical variations of both rainfall from the long-term record and antecedent moisture variations from the AM model, just like wave height was incorporated with lake level.
 An example of a frequency analysis is shown below.

-This approach eliminates the problem of over estimating flow caused by having to select a design rainfall event for a singular wetness condition.
-Because frequency analysis performs statistics on the entire range of storm events included in the long-term record, one single design storm does not have to be selected.
+This approach eliminates the problem of over estimating flow caused by selecting a design rainfall event for a singular wetness condition.
+Because the frequency analysis includes statistics on the entire range of storm events included in the long-term record, one single design storm does not have to be selected.

 The engineer can now share with the decision makers the real relationship between risks and costs.
 This provides decision makers with a strong basis for selecting which costs and risks they are most comfortable with.
 This contrasts traditional techniques in which the modeler alone incorporates these risk decisions into the model calibration by selecting specific wetness conditions.